Life of Riley Lodge

 Q. We would like to bring our family pet.
 Is that okay?

 A. Although we know it may be difficult to leave your non-human family members behind, we do not allow pets of any kind on the property.
 Sending us adorable pictures and videos of your perfectly behaved exception to the rule will do you no good.
-We won't cave.
+We won't cave and it's an expensive rule to break.
 Bringing back a baby bison in your trunk also counts!
 Don't do it!

 Q. Any other unreasonable things you won't let us do besides sneaking baby bison home from the Park and keeping them in the Bunk Room?